hibazinga/dataCracker/README.md

 * ./Pre-processing/step6.py
 * ./Pre-processing/step7.py

-1. Filter noise records in the training set
+1.Filter noise records in the training set

 Explanation: In the training set, if the records of a user is all positive or all negative, we regard these records as useless.
 In this case, all records of this user should be deleted from the file.